Skip to main content

 Start with product behavior, not route labels.
 In this evidence set, terms like payment institution, electronic money institution, and registered account information service provider are not established facts.
 Do not treat them as settled classifications until legal validates them against current FCA and legal sources.

 That boundary matters.
-The pack does not support conclusions on route fit, eligibility thresholds, application contents, fees, timelines, or usable FCA publication quotes.
+Do not rely on route labels alone to determine fit, eligibility thresholds, application contents, fees, timelines, or usable FCA publication quotes.
 If a route claim cannot be tied to an exact regulator or legal source, mark it unconfirmed.

 Before architecture debates begin, build a one-page behavior map.
 It should cover: